Skip to content

 These are simply some examples of different levels of tightness in the couplings between levels intended as landmarks within a continuum of possibilities.
 On one end of the continuum are tightly coupled organizations where the couplings across levels are like the meshing of gears in a clock.
 As couplings become looser the organization becomes less machine-like and more organismic.
 Metaphors that are often used for looser couplings include coaching and gardening.
 In organizations with looser couplings higher levels introduce constraints (e.g., guidance, suggestions, resources), but don't determine activities.
 The higher levels tend the garden, letting the plants (workers) free to grow on their own.

 In an increasingly complex world - organizations with tight couplings across levels will tend to be brittle and vulnerable to catastrophic failures due to an inability to keep pace with changing situations.
 When couplings across levels are looser, the potential for bottom-up innovation and self-organization increases.
 However, if the coupling is too loose - there is an increasing danger for inefficiencies, conflict, and chaos.
 Thus, organizations must continuously balance the tightness of the couplings trading off top-down authority and control to increase the capacity for exploration and innovation (adaptive self-organization) at the operational level.
-In a complex world, loosing the couplings can allow the organization to muddle more skillfully.
+In a complex world, loosening the couplings can allow the organization to muddle more skillfully.

 At the heart of any consideration of questions of controllability and resilience is the question of degrees of freedom.
 This was a central question of concern for Nikolai Bernstein in his explorations of perceptual-motor skill.
 In the context of motor skills, degrees of freedom refer to the constraints/possibilities for moving our bodies.
 But more generally - one might think of the degrees of freedom in a system as setting bounds on the potential for action.
 When degrees of freedom are high - then there will be many different ways to accomplish the same task or goal.